56 NYC Restaurants Selling Groceries And Meal Kits56 restaurants that can help keep your kitchen stocked.

 Peter Luger Of Long Island

 Like the Williamsburg original, Peter Luger’s location in Great Neck is offering takeout and delivery.
-Order any of their dry-aged steaks and a bottle of steak sauce every day by calling (516) 487-8800 or heading to their website here.
+Order any of their dry-aged steaks and a bottle of steak sauce any day by through their website

 If you’d like a little guidance on cooking (or you want to turn it into an activity with your kids), this West Village American spot has meal kits for takeout or delivery ranging from a lobster roll meal for four, Greek salad kits, and an oyster feast with 25 oysters and all the sauces you need.
 Alternatively, Jefferey’s Grocery is selling things like labneh, granola, and whitefish salad.
 Find it all here.